ZETA (fusion reactor): Early results

-In 1950 Fuchs admitted to passing UK and US atomic secrets to the USSR.
+In 1950 Fuchs admitted to passing UK and U.S. atomic secrets to the USSR.
 As fusion devices generated high energy neutrons, which could be used to enrich nuclear fuel for bombs, the UK immediately classified all their fusion research.
 This meant the teams could no longer work in the open environment of the universities.
 The Imperial team under Ware moved to the AEI labs at Aldermaston and the Oxford team under Thonemann moved to Harwell.

 By early 1952 there were numerous pinch devices in operation; Cousins and Ware had built several follow-on machines under the name Sceptre, and the Harwell team had built a series of ever-larger machines known as Mark I through Mark IV.
-In the US, Tuck built his Perhapsatron in January 1952.
+In the U.S., Tuck built his Perhapsatron in January 1952.
 It was later learned that Fuchs had passed the UK work to the Soviets, and that they had started a fusion programme as well.

 It was clear to all of these groups that something was seriously wrong in the pinch machines.
 As the current was applied, the plasma column inside the vacuum tube would become unstable and break up, ruining the compression.
 Further work identified two types of instabilities, nicknamed "kink" and "sausage".
 In the kink, the normally toroidal plasma would bend to the sides, eventually touching the edges of the vessel.
 In the sausage, the plasma would neck down at locations along the plasma column to form a pattern similar to a link of sausages.

 Investigations demonstrated both were caused by the same underlying mechanism.
 When the pinch current was applied, any area of the gas that had a slightly higher density would create a slightly stronger magnetic field and collapse faster than the surrounding gas.
 This caused the localised area to have higher density, which created an even stronger pinch, and a runaway reaction would follow.
 The quick collapse in a single area would cause the whole column to break up.